 ECTS Board members are not eligible to this award during term of office in the ECTS Board.

 Nominees must be nominated and seconded by ECTS members, using the online form.

 All nominations are reviewed by an independent panel of reviewers.
 The final decision is based on the marks and comments from the reviewers and any conflicts of interest are identified and dealt with appropriately.
 The ECTS Grants and Awards Committee and ECTS Board will make the final decision based on scores and comments by the reviewers.

-Congratulations to Cyrus Cooper, Professor, OBE, DL, FMedSci, Professor of Rheumatology and Director, Universities of Southampton and Oxford, Southampton, UK, recipient of the 2021 Steven Boonen Award.
-The award will be presented during ECTS Digital Congress 2021.
+Congratulations to Piet Geusens, Emeritus Professor of Rheumatology, Maastricht University Medical Center, Maastricht, Netherlands, recipient of the 2023 Steven Boonen Award.
+The award will be presented during ECTS 2023 Congress in Liverpool.

 For a full list of previous recipients of the Steven Boonen Award, please visit the Previous Grants section.